tbp.monty.frameworks.utils#

 - Return type:

-- get_point_normal_total_least_squares(point_cloud_base, center_id, view_dir, neighbor_patch_frac=3.2)[source]#
+- surface_normal_total_least_squares(point_cloud_base, center_id, view_dir, neighbor_patch_frac=3.2)[source]#

 - Parameters:

-neighbor_patch_frac – fraction of the patch width that defines the local neighborhood within which to perform the least-squares fitting.
+neighbor_patch_frac – Fraction of the patch width that defines the local neighborhood within which to perform the least-squares fitting.

 - Returns: